 Almost all the photos are from only one level of the stage as it was the closest to where I was sitting, and also happened to have the simplest backdrop so interferes least with viewing the clothing.
-To simplify things even further I blacked out all the seriously distracting foliage in the background.
-Photoshop is my friend :)
+To simplify things even further I blacked out all the distracting foliage in the background.

-I’m fairly certain this is the clothing of the Flower Hmong.
-The woman is dressed similarly to those we saw in Bac Ha in Vietnam.
-See this post: http://alisonanddon.wordpress.com/2010/05/11/west-australia-vietnam/ I even have a photo of me wearing one of those beaded hats.
-I would have included it but unfortunately (or perhaps fortunately) it lives on a memory stick in our storage locker in Vancouver.
+This is the clothing of the Flower Hmong.
+The woman is dressed similarly to those we saw in Bac Ha in the far north of Vietnam.
+See this post: http://alisonanddon.wordpress.com/2010/05/11/west-australia-vietnam/ I have a photo of myself wearing one of those beaded hats.

-These final three photos show a modern, fashionable take on traditional outfits.
+These final three photos show a modern clothing inspired by traditional outfits.

 And after the fashion parade?
 What else?
-A hip hop show!
-A group of teenage boys showing their moves!
-All having a great time, and some of them really really good.
+A hip hop show.
+A group of teenage boys showing their moves.
+All having a great time, and some of them really good.
 What a joyous way to end a fabulous evening.

 © Alison Louise Armstrong and Adventures in Wonderland – not just a travel blog, 2010-2013.